super-fun-surf/winery-sales/README.md

 * run whenever -w (to write the chrontabs for the email reminders & ...) (not yet implemented)

-## Backup the DataBase DB DUMP
+## Backup the DataBase / DB DUMP
 * From the server in the App Directory run

 `sudo -u postgres pg_dump --oids --no-owner -Fc --disable-triggers --clean -f data.dump winery`

-* This will generate a data.dmp file.
+* This will generate a data.dump file.
-* Download the data.dmp file for backup for import into your dev environment
+* Download the data.dump file for backup for import into your dev environment

 ## Restore the DB from a dump file
 * in the App Directory run